wandergithub/To-do-list/README.md

 [Live Demo Link](https://livedemo.com)

-### Usage
+### Setting the project: Steps.
-1. Clone repo
+1. Clone github repo into your local machine
-2. Install all dependencies
+2. Install all dependencies using npm install
-3. use <npm run start> to run the local server.
+3. use <npm run start> to run the local server and see the project.

 ## Authors